-The forward bilge pump is located under the cabin sole; the mid bilge pump is located in the forward mechanical space; and the aft bilge pump is located in the aft mechanical space.
+The aft bilge pump is located to centerline in the aft mechanical space; the mid pump is located in the forward floor area of the mechanical space, and the forward pump is located under the cabin sole.

 All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
 A high water bilge alarm monitors excessive bilge water levels and signals a high water condition through a visual and audible alarm.
 Under this condition, the bilge pumps will be automatically activated and the boat horn will sound until the bilge water falls to a safe level.
-The high water alarm is installed in the port companionway lower electrical cabinet.
+The high water alarm is installed in the starboard cabin lower electrical cabinet.
 See section 4, Electrical Systems, for additional information on bilge pump and high water bilge alarm operations.